AntonVasserman/CobraCodeQuickDraw/README.md

 TODO:

-1. AI is being handled via an AIController
-2. Phase state moved into a GameState class
+1. Phase state moved into a GameState class

 Done: